godotjs/javascript/README.md

 		```

 ### TypeScript support and JSX code completion
-- Run the menu command `Project > Tools > ECMAScript > Generate TypeScript Project` from the godot editor to generate a TypeScript project
+- Run the menu command `Project > Tools > JavaScript > Generate TypeScript Project` from the godot editor to generate a TypeScript project
 - Run `tsc -w -p .` under your project folder in the terminal to compile scripts

 #### Code completion